Beverage Container Recycling Program

 Domestic beer bottles are exempt from the depot system under the Waste Management Regulations.
 However, these are handled through an independent return-to-retail deposit-refund system.
 Beer cans and imported beer have a deposit.

 Summary of Initiative

-The program is regulated under the provisions of the Beverage Containers Act and Regulation 99-66, under the Act.
+The beverage container deposit-refund program is regulated under the provisions of the Waste Management Regulations, made under the Environmental Protection Act.

-For the list of deposit and refund amounts, please visit the Government of New Brunswick’s website.
+For a list of deposit and refund amounts, please visit: www.mmsb.nl.ca/beverage-containers.asp?s=deposit-refund

 Program Monitoring & Reporting:

-The New Brunswick Department of Environment reports on the performance of the program annually via their annual report, available on its website.
+MMSB reports to the Newfoundland and Labrador Department of Environment and Conservation on the performance of its programs annually via its annual report, available on its website.